crcn-archive/paperclipjs.com/lib/pages/index.md

-<p>PaperclipJS is a template engine designed for the DOM.
+Paperclip is a template engine designed for the DOM.
 It works by leveraging the browser's built-in cloneNode() method whenever a template is used.
 The result is blazing-fast rendering.

 <!--
 {